umbraco/UmbracoDocs/13/umbraco-engage/installation/licensing.md

 ## Configuring your license

 You can look at the pricing, features, and purchase a license on the [Umbraco Engage](https://umbraco.com/products/add-ons/engage/) page.
-A member of the [sales team](mailto:suits@umbraco.com) will manage this process.
-In the process, you will need to provide all domains you wish to have covered by the license such as primary and development/staging/QA domains.
+A member of the sales team will manage this process.
+You will need to provide all domains you wish to have covered by the license such as primary and development/staging/QA domains.
 You should then receive a license code to be installed in your solution.

 ### Add additional domains

-To add additional domains to your license, reach out to a member of the [Sales team](mailto:suits@umbraco.com) with your request and they will manage this process.
+To add additional domains to your license, [reach out to the sales team](https://umbraco.com/products/add-ons/engage/) with your request and they will manage this process.

 ## Installing your license